-.evt files offer the same basic form of conditional compilation through @if/@else/@endif blocks as Spicy scripts.
-The Zeek plugin makes two additional identifiers available for testing to both .evt and .spicy code:
+\.evt files offer the same basic form of conditional compilation through @if/@else/@endif blocks as Spicy scripts.
+The Zeek plugin makes two additional identifiers available for testing to both \.evt and \.spicy code:

-- HAVE_ZEEK Always set to 1 by the plugin.
-This can be used for feature testing from Spicy code to check if it's being compiled for Zeek. - ZEEK_VERSION The numerical Zeek version that's being compiled for (see the output of spicy-config --zeek-version-number).
+HAVE\ZEEK Always set to 1 by the plugin.
+This can be used for feature testing from Spicy code to check if it's being compiled for Zeek.

+ZEEK\VERSION The numerical Zeek version that's being compiled for (see zeek -e 'print Version::number').